bluwy/svelte-preprocess-import-assets/README.md

 import importAssets from 'svelte-preprocess-import-assets'

 svelte({ preprocess: [importAssets()] })

+// or in svelte.config.js
+const config = {
+  preprocess: [importAssets()],
+  // ... other svelte options
+};
 ```

-[Here is more information](https://github.com/sveltejs/svelte-preprocess/blob/9e587151e9384b819d7b285caba7231c138942f0/docs/usage.md) on how to integrate it with your bundler.
+[Here is more information](https://github.com/sveltejs/svelte-preprocess/blob/main/docs/usage.md) on how to integrate it with your bundler.

 ## API